 16. Meet and Greet: STEP 3.
 Find a mentor in your district who holds the same position as you.
 Meet for coffee to discuss any challenges you’re facing, then visit one of your mentor’s meetings to see him or her in action.

-17. Get to Philmont—Pronto!
+17. Get to Philmont — Pronto!
 Philmont Scout Ranch near Cimarron, N.M., is the world’s largest youth camping facility.
 It’s also the BSA’s national volunteer training center.
 Every summer, the Philmont Training Center offers dozens of weeklong conferences for Scouters of all experience levels.
-Best of all, your spouse and children can participate in great family programs while you’re in class.
-Details at philmontscoutranch.org/ptc.aspx.
+You can also find training opportunities at the three other BSA national high adventure bases, including Sea Base, the Summit Bechtel Reserve and Northern Tier.

-If you don’t know NESA from NOAC, bookmark the Language of Scouting website (scouting.org/scoutsource/Media/LOS.aspx).
+18. KISMIF?
+OMG!
+If you don’t know NESA from NOAC, bookmark the Language of Scouting webpage.
 You’ll never be at a loss when veteran Scouters start tossing jargon around.
-(Find the answers to this in your September-October 2012 issue of Scouting magazine.)

 19. On the Map.
-Have you visited Beascout.org?
-This spiffy new unit locator uses Google Maps to help prospective Scouts find you.
-The BSA’s Beascout.org is so new that many veterans don’t know about it.
-Introduce your unit to it, and you’ll no longer be the newbie.
+Have you visited BeAScout.org?
+This spiffy unit locator uses Google Maps to help prospective Scouts find you.

 21. Find Direction.
 What do you want to accomplish this year or before you leave Scouting?
 (Which we hope won’t be this year.)
 Write down your goals and paste them in your leader book to help you stay on track.

 22. Catch Up on Some Reading.
 Read the appropriate youth and adult handbooks that relate to your position.
-If you’re a Wolf den leader, get the Wolf Cub Scout Handbook and Cub Scout Leader Book.
-If you’re an assistant Scoutmaster, get the Boy Scout Handbook and Scoutmaster Handbook.
+If you’re an assistant Scoutmaster, get the Boy Scout Handbook and Troop Leader Guidebooks.
 If you’re a Venturing Advisor, get the Venturing/Ranger Handbook and the Venturing Leader Manual.
-If you’re a … Well, you get the idea.
+If you’re a … well, you get the idea.

 24. Start Your Journey.
 Journey to Excellence is the BSA’s performance recognition program for units, districts, and councils.
-JTE, which replaces the Quality Unit program, measures advancement, activities, leader training, and more.
-Visit bit.ly/BSAjourneytoexcellence to learn about the specific goals for your type of unit.
+JTE measures advancement, activities, leader training, and more.
+Learn about the specific goals for your type of unit.
 Then ask your unit leader about your unit’s progress toward Bronze, Silver, or Gold recognition.

 25. Meet a Founder.
 Scouting’s founder, Robert Baden-Powell, died in 1941, but his spirit is alive and well today.
-You can read many of his books, including Scouting for Boys (the first Boy Scout handbook), at bit.ly/bpowell.
+You can read many of his books, including Scouting for Boys (the first Boy Scout handbook) here.

 IDEAS FROM SCOUTERS